Pediatric Neurology Residency Program

 During the PGY5 year, the resident spends two months on the Inpatient Pediatric Neurology service and two months in the Pediatric Neurology outpatient clinics.
 The resident is also required to complete month-long rotations in neuropathology, child and adolescent psychiatry, and developmental pediatrics.
 The remaining five months are elective time.
 Potential electives include EEG, EMG, neuroradiology, neuro-ophthalmology, genetics, neuroimmunology, movement disorders, and sleep medicine.
 Other electives are possible, subject to the Program Director’s approval.
 The resident may also decide to dedicate a portion of this time to research or other career development activities.

 The pediatric neurology resident continuity clinic is held one half-day per week and is continuous throughout the three years of training.
 Three residents are assigned to each clinic (one from each training year).
 All of the patients are children, and residents have continuity with both new and follow-up patients.
 Residents typically see 4-6 patients per clinic session and handle all outpatient calls on their own patients during office hours with the assistance of the nursing staff.
-The clinic is staffed by one of the pediatric neurology attendings.
+The clinic is staffed by the pediatric neurology attendings on a rotating basis.

 Sample Schedules By Year of Training